Reiux/Acer-Aspire-E5-571G-Hackintosh/README.md

 ## Partially Working

 - **Trackpad**
-  Gestures work, but trackpad buttons do not
+  Gestures and Buttons work, but drag and drop gestures do not

 ---